harelba/q/test/BENCHMARK.md

 The graphs below only compare the means of the results, the standard deviations are written into the google sheet itself, and can be viewed there if needed.

+Instructions on how to run the benchmark are at the bottom section of this document, after the results section.

 ## Hardware
 OSX Catalina on a 15" Macbook Pro from Mid 2015, with 16GB of RAM, and an internal Flash Drive of 256GB.